 Eating Disorders Clinic

-The Eating Disorders Clinic focuses on the provision of assessment and specialized psychological outpatient treatment for children and adolescents with a diagnosis of Anorexia Nervosa (AN), Bulimia Nervosa (BN), or Eating Disorder Not Otherwise Specified (EDNOS).
+The Eating Disorders Clinic focuses on the provision of assessment and specialized psychological outpatient treatment for children and adolescents with a diagnosis of Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder or Eating or Feeding Disorders Not Elsewhere Classified.
 The intern receives training in Family-Based Treatment (i.e., the Maudsley Approach) for adolescents with anorexia and bulimia, as well as Cognitive-Behavioral Therapy (CBT) for bulimia and binge eating disorder.
 Opportunities to learn and apply other empirically supported treatments are also available.
 Training in the administration of the Eating Disorder Examination (EDE) is provided.
 The intern attends weekly seminars, which include case presentations, didactics, and manuscript development meetings, as well as weekly clinic rounds.
-This rotation is directed by Dr. Daniel Le Grange with supervision provided by program faculty.
+This rotation is directed by Dr. Daniel Le Grange and Dr. Andrea Goldschmidt with supervision provided by program faculty.

 Center for the Surgical Treatment of Obesity